-As things stand, animals have very few rights at all and are still regarded by law as property across the world.
-The only animal rights that currently exist relate to the prevention of ‘unnecessary’ cruelty to animals.
-Those animals that are killed for food are required to be treated humanely, however, many countries around the world pay no heed to these guidelines.
+As things stand, animals have very few rights and are still regarded by law as property worldwide.
+The only animal rights that currently exist relating to the prevention of ‘unnecessary’ cruelty to animals.
+Those animals that are killed for food are required to be treated humanely.
+However, many countries around the world pay no heed to these guidelines.

-There are still many animals being mistreated, tortured and killed inhumanely around the world, so it’s perhaps unsurprising that many organisations and groups like PETA and the WWF have been set up to protect them and stand up for their welfare.
+There are still many animals being mistreated, tortured and killed inhumanely around the world.
+Hence, it’s perhaps unsurprising that many organisations and groups like PETA and the WWF have been set up to protect them and stand up for their welfare.
 It’s a fight that goes on every day.

 Now we come to animal welfare, which deals with the practicalities of how animals are looked after and the conditions in which they are kept.
 Relating to how animals are housed, fed and kept, those active in animal welfare make it their business to ensure that as many animals as possible are treated in the most humane conditions possible.

-Proponents of animal welfare may not be against the use of animals in sports, recreation or farming, however, what they will expect is that any animals used are well provided for, comfortable, disease-free and emotionally-well.
-Animal welfare groups exist in sports, entertainment and indeed, in any arena in which animals are regularly used and their role is to ensure that animal welfare is considered at all times.
+Proponents of animal welfare may not be against using animals in sports, recreation or farming; however, they will expect that any animals used are well provided for, comfortable, disease-free and emotionally well.
+Animal welfare groups exist in sports, entertainment, and any arena where animals are regularly used.
+Their role is to ensure that animal welfare is considered at all times.

 Ever Thought About a Career in Animal Care?

-When you look at the difference between animal rights and animal welfare closely, you realise that there is quite a bit of common ground.
-The differences are quite subtle, but fundamental, all the same, with animal rights fighting for animals to be afforded more rights and animal welfare mainly concerned with ensuring that animal welfare laws are adhered to.
+When you closely examine the difference between animal rights and animal welfare, you realise that there is quite a bit of common ground.
+The differences are pretty subtle but fundamental, all the same, with animal rights fighting for animals to be afforded more rights and animal welfare mainly concerned with ensuring that animal welfare laws are adhered to.

 If animal rights or animal welfare is a matter dear to your heart, then you may have considered a career in animal care at some point.
 We’re here to tell you that there has never been a better time to get into animal care as demand for those with the requisite skills is set to increase significantly over the coming years.
 What’s more, you can train for your dream animal care job online at your own pace!